Eschatologue/CM_wiki/docs/class/rogue/assassin.md

 > *Practice the Grim Art of Death*

-You prefer to deal sublime punishment to a single foe at a time - not in a duel, mind, because a duel implies chivalry, and you're too busy getting the job done for honour

-An Assassin's training focuses on the grim art of death, using stealth, poison, and disguise to eliminate foes with deadly efficiency.
-While some Rogues who follow this path are hired killers, spies, or bounty hunters, the capabilities of this subclass are equally useful for adventurers facing a variety of monstrous enemies.
+You prefer to deliver sublime punishment to a single target at a time — not in a duel, of course, because a duel implies chivalry, and you're far too busy getting the job done to bother with honour.
+As an **Assassin**, you are trained in the grim art of death, using stealth, poison, and disguise to eliminate your foes with ruthless precision.
+Whether you're a hired killer, a spy, a bounty hunter, or simply an adventurer with a practical mindset, your skills are built for swift, efficient execution.

 ### Level 3: Assassinate